-The trouble is – that trying to figure out the legal requirements without a lawyer is a big mine-field.
+The trouble is that trying to figure out the legal requirements on your own without a lawyer is a big mine-field.

 If you are wondering how to create one yourself.
 As you need to get consent from visitors to put cookies on their computer.
-Then check out these 3 best cookie consent plugins for WordPress.
+Then check out these best cookie consent plugins for WordPress.

 Start off by learning how to restore WordPress from backup using UpdraftPlus.
 This plugin is free and can be connected to a Google Drive or Dropbox account for the minimum daily backups you need.
 This is one of the best tools for bloggers you can start with.